The Color Purple: Adaptations

 The novel was adapted into a film of the same name in 1985.
 It was directed by Steven Spielberg and stars Whoopi Goldberg as Celie, Danny Glover as Albert, and Oprah Winfrey as Sofia.
 Though nominated for eleven Academy Awards, it won none.
 This perceived snubbing ignited controversy because many critics, including Roger Ebert, considered it the best picture of the year.

 On December 1, 2005, a musical adaptation of the novel and film with lyrics and music by Stephen Bray, Brenda Russell and Allee Willis, and book by Marsha Norman opened at The Broadway Theatre in New York City.
 The show was produced by Scott Sanders, Quincy Jones, Harvey Weinstein, and Oprah Winfrey, who was also an investor.

 In 2008, BBC Radio 4 broadcast a radio adaptation of the novel in ten 15-minute episodes as a Woman's Hour serial with Nadine Marshall as Celie, Nikki Amuka-Bird, Nina Sosanya and Eamonn Walker.
 The script was by Patricia Cumper and in 2009 the production received the Sony Radio Academy Awards Silver Drama Award.

 In 2018, Warner Bros. announced that they would be releasing a new film adaptation of The Color Purple, based on the musical.
 Spielberg and Quincy Jones returned to produce this version, along with the stage musical's producers Scott Sanders and Oprah Winfrey.
 The film opened on December 25, 2023.

 Boycotting Israel

 As part of the Boycott, Divestment and Sanctions movement (BDS), the author declined publication of the book in Israel in 2012.
-This decision was criticized by Harvard Law Professor Alan Dershowitz, who argued that Walker "resorted to bigotry and censorship against Hebrew-speaking readers of her writings".
 In a letter to Yediot Books, Walker stated that she would not allow her book to be published in Israel while the country maintained its system of apartheid.

+This decision was criticized by the pro-Israel former Harvard Law Professor Alan Dershowitz, who argued that Walker "resorted to bigotry and censorship against Hebrew-speaking readers of her writings".